astramieri/azure-data-fundamentals/docs/module_9/data_visualization.md

 Scatter plots are useful when you want to compare two numeric measures and identify a relationship or correlation between them.

 ![Scatter plots](./scatter_plots.png)

+## Key influencers charts

+Key influencers charts allow you to understand the factors that affect a key metric.